urql-graphql/urql/docs/advanced/testing.md

 Testing subscription can be done by simulating the arriving of new data after an amount of time.
 To do that you can use `interval` from `wonka` and for each value we can set the response that we want to mock.

-If you prefer to have more control on when the new data is arriving you can use the `makeSubject` utility fron `wonka`.
+If you prefer to have more control on when the new data is arriving you can use the `makeSubject` utility from `wonka`.
 You can see more details in the next section.

 Here's an example of testing a list component which use subscription.